Updated: March 11, 2022 by Jennifer Munsell

 What Do Turtle Eggs Feel Like?

-Turtle eggs can range from being hard like a bird’s egg to soft and leathery like a snake’s egg.
+Turtle eggs can range from having hard shells to spongy, soft shells depending on the turtle species (for example sea turtles have.
 The harder the turtle’s eggshell is, the less permeable it is, which means it will not let in as much water.

 There is a plus side to this feature: It will not dry out as fast as other animals’ eggs that are more permeable.